luqmansen/phaser3-boilerplate/README.md

-# wandering-chonk
+# Phaser 3 game boilerplate
-Web based game built with Phaser 3
+This boilerplate setup for my development preference.